* Translated by AI

 *This content was translated by AI.

-Actress Yeon Hye-ran delivered a heartfelt performance in a film based on the Jeju April 3rd incident.
-Her acting, as sincere as one would expect from Yeon Hye-ran, touched the hearts of audiences.
+Actress Yeon Hye-ran delivered a sincere performance in a film based on the Jeju 4·3 incident.
+Her acting, as authentic as one would expect from Yeon Hye-ran, touched the hearts of audiences.

-The film "My Name Is" (directed by Jung Ji-young) is a mystery drama that interweaves the trajectories of young Ok, an 18-year-old son who wants to erase his outdated name in the spring of 1998, and his mother Jeong Soon, who confronts the sealed memories of Jeju in 1949.
-Selected as the winning entry in the 4th·3 film screenplay competition jointly hosted by the Jeju 4·3 Peace Foundation and the Jeju International Free City Development Center (JDC), the film compressively captures the unresolved issues of the Jeju 4·3 incident and goes on to demonstrate the power of state violence, trauma, recovery, and solidarity.
+The film "My Name Is" (directed by Jung Ji-young) is a mystery drama that interweaves the journeys of young Yong-ok, an 18-year-old son who wants to erase his outdated name, and his mother Jeong-soon, who confronts the sealed memories of Jeju in 1949 during the spring of 1998.
+The screenplay won the Jeju 4·3 Film Screenplay Competition jointly organized by the Jeju 4·3 Peace Foundation and the Jeju International Free City Development Center (JDC).
+It compressively portrays the unresolved issues of the Jeju 4·3 incident and further demonstrates the power of state violence, trauma, recovery, and solidarity.

-Yeon Hye-ran said, "I briefly met director Jung Ji-young through 'The Boys.'
-After that, I wanted to work together for a longer period, and when I learned that the director was preparing this project, I expressed my strong desire to participate.
-It felt as if director Jung Ji-young was destined to tell this story."
-She added, "On the other hand, it was also a somewhat cautious work.
-From the moment I read the screenplay, I wondered whether it would be cinematically entertaining.
-I felt compelled to join because it wasn't starting from being crushed by past pain, but rather had a sense of everyday life."
+Yeon Hye-ran said, "I briefly worked with director Jung Ji-young on 'The Boys.'
+After that, I wanted to collaborate with her on a longer project, and when I learned she was preparing this work, I insisted on joining.
+It felt like destiny for director Jung to tell this story."
+She added, "On the other hand, it was also a somewhat cautious project.
+From the moment I read the script, I wondered if it would be cinematically engaging.
+I wanted to take on the role because it wasn't starting from being weighed down by past pain; it had a sense of everyday life."

-Yeon Hye-ran revealed, "The director mentioned that he hoped this work would not be an independent film revealing an authorial style, but rather a popular film that many people could watch.
+Yeon Hye-ran revealed, "The director mentioned that she hoped this work would not be an art-house independent film but a mainstream movie that many people could watch.
 In that regard, I was curious about how to approach it and felt cautious about what kind of work it would be.
-From what I heard, the director said that this is a story that Jeju people themselves would find difficult to create.
-In every other house, there was a perpetrator, and in every other house, there was a family.
-He stated that this issue is an acute and sensitive problem for people of Jeju Island."
+From what I heard, the director said this is a story that Jeju residents themselves would find difficult to create.
+Every other household was a perpetrator, and every other household was a victim's family.
+She described this as an acute and sensitive issue for people of Jeju Island."
 Yeon Hye-ran further shared, "I am not someone who creates stories; I am someone who embodies them and expresses them through my body.
-Because of that, I was cautious about whether my acting might be given a political color.
-I worried that I might be used, or at the very least, consumed in that manner."
+So I worried whether my acting might be colored with political implications.
+I was cautious about whether I might be exploited or, at the very least, consumed in that way."

-Yeon Hye-ran added, "Director Jung Ji-young asked for my opinions frequently while making the film.
-Our perspectives could differ, and since I often shared emotional thoughts under the guise of 'opinions,' I even apologized to him the next day.
-However, the director always said he enjoyed such conversations and told me not to apologize."
+Yeon Hye-ran added, "Director Jung frequently asked for my opinions while making the film.
+Our perspectives could differ, and our discussions often became emotional.
+I even apologized the next day after some heated exchanges.
+However, the director always enjoyed such conversations and told me not to apologize."

 Yeon Hye-ran, who portrayed a character expressing emotions through dance in the film, said, "I love dancing and thought it was amazing that I could express myself that way, but my body felt exhausted.
-It was a precious opportunity to encounter Korean dance different from the dance I showed in my previous work.
-When the director told me to move as I pleased while acting, I even shouted, 'Director, do you know how hard that is?'
-That kind of dance is only possible for someone who has been mowed down in the spring.
-I approached it not as dance, but with the belief that body movement and gestures were more important."
+It was a precious opportunity to encounter Korean dance different from what I had shown in my previous work.
+The director told me to move freely while acting, so I once shouted, 'Director, do you know how hard that is?'
+That kind of dance is only possible for someone who has been mowed down in spring.
+I approached it not as dance but as body movement and gestures."

-During the interview, Yeon Hye-ran mentioned the final scene of the film, where the character performs the Salpuri dance in a young barley field, and appeared overwhelmed with emotion.
-Yeon Hye-ran said, "I was very sad when filming that scene.
-Even now, just thinking about that beautiful barley field brings tears to my eyes," as she sniffled.
+During the interview, Yeon Hye-ran mentioned the final scene of the film, where she performs a Salpuri dance in a young barley field, and appeared overwhelmed with emotion.
+She said, "I was very sad when filming that scene.
+Even now, just thinking about that beautiful barley field brings tears to my eyes."

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>